 How to Get There

-Take US 160 east about eight miles to the park entry, then follow the twisting park road for 15 miles to the Far View Visitor Center and 5.5 miles farther to the Chapin Mesa Archaeological Museum and the Spice Tree House, a cliff residence.
-Beyond Morefield Village, trailers are not permitted.
-Cortez and Durango have airports.
+Take US 160 east for about 8 miles to the park, then turn right into the winding park road for 15 miles to the Far View Visitor Center and 5.5 miles more to the Chapin Mesa Archaeological Museum and the Spice Tree House, a cliff dwelling.
+Trailers are not permitted beyond More Field Village.
+Airports can be found in Cortez and Durango.

 Best time to visit

 Year-round.
-In the winter, Wetherill Mesa, Far View Visitor Center, Cliff Palace Loop, Balcony House, and a number of other services are closed.
-From April to September, wildflowers blossom.
-When conditions permit, cross-country skiing is permitted in Morefield and on the Cliff Palace Loop in the winter.
+Cliff Palace Loop Wetherill Mesa, Far View Visitor Center, Balcony House, and several more services are closed throughout the winter.
+Wildflowers bloom from April through September.
+Cross-country skiing is permitted at More Field and on the Cliff Palace Loop in the winter when conditions permit.

 Mesa Verde National Park Hiking Trails: